sm/sm/README.md

-# Bash Delectable Scripting Modules (BDSM) Framework
+# Benevolent Delectable S{cripting,ystem} Manager (BDSM) Framework

-BDSM is a system scripting DSL & framework for beating software and systems into submission!
+BDSM is a system scripting and DSL & management framework for beating software and systems into submission!

 # Goal